mlarocca/jsgraphs/readme/tutorial.md

 graph.getVertex(graph.getVertex(uId));
 ```

-both work and return a reference to vertex `u` (although only one does it efficiently!).
+both work and return a reference to vertex `u` (although the latter does that very inefficiently!).

 Once you get ahold of a reference to a graph's vertex, you can read all its fields, but you can only update its weight.